Canadian Index of Wellbeing

 People are at the heart of what we do.
 Staff, students, and researchers shape the CIW’s Core Team, which operates the day-to-day responsibilities as well as the research, knowledge mobilization, and web-based communication projects that the CIW undertakes.
 The team is comprised of research assistants and co-op students, who are becoming the next generation of researchers; Research Associates, who are a lengthy list of experienced professors and researchers with an impressive range of knowledge and understanding of the diverse factors and issues influencing wellbeing; and of course, the daily staff who manage and contribute to the continual flow of new projects, with a focus on reporting on the quality of life of Canadians.

-The Global Advisory group is a body of Canadian and international researchers and practitioners brought together during the CIW’s development phase.
-The Canadian advisors provided advice on specific domains and indicators, as well as assisting in collecting data in preparation for reporting.
-International advisors continue to promote the CIW’s work on a global level, keeping the CIW apprised of and connected to wellbeing initiatives around the world.
+The Global Advisory group is a body of Canadian and International researchers and practitioners, most originally brought together during the CIW’s development phase.
+The Canadian Advisors provided advice on specific domains and indicators, as well as assisting in collecting data in preparation for reporting.
+Over the years, we have added both Canadian and International advisors that continue to promote the CIW’s work on a global level, keeping the CIW apprised of, and connected to, wellbeing initiatives in Canada and around the world.

 We are proud to celebrate and acknowledge individuals who have made a unique and special contribution to the development of the Canadian Index of Wellbeing (CIW).
 Our definition of a foundational leader is an individual whose vision, time (both paid and volunteer), and contribution helped lead and shape the CIW as a national tool for measuring wellbeing.
 In order to be considered as a foundational leader, an individual would have to be perceived as a leader who contributed to the CIW as a whole, and beyond the scope of their own area of expertise.
 This listing is alphabetical.